jesselau76/srt-gpt-translator/README.md

 This tool is designed to help users translate srt file into a different language using the OpenAI API (model="gpt-3.5-turbo").
 Support bilingual subtitles output.

+## Features
+- Each translation consists of multiple subtitle blocks, not exceeding 1024 characters, to maintain smooth context.
+- Introduced a mechanism to check the OpenAI API translation results.
+If the format does not correspond to the original text, it will be re-translated.
+If the translation is still incorrect after three attempts, the original short text for that section will be returned.

 ## Installation

 To use this tool, you will need to have Python 3 installed on your system, as well as the following packages: